djeada/Databases-Notes/notes/09_database_replication/03_multi_master_replication.md

 Replace first_ip,second_ip,third_ip with the IPs of your nodes.
 Update this_node_ip and this_node_name with the IP and name of the current node.

-3. **Cluster Initialization**: Start the Galera Cluster by bootstrapping the first node:
+3. Cluster Initialization: Start the Galera Cluster by bootstrapping the first node:

 ```bash
 /etc/init.d/mysql bootstrap